(2 ECTS, 2 days with case study work in-between, 60 hours of work.)

 (2 ECTS, 3 days with preparatory and case study work in between, 60 hours of work)

-Lecturers and case study supervisors: Melanie Paschke (PSC, ETH Zurich), Cornelius Senf (TUM, Munich), Christoph Beuttler (Climeworks), Benedicte Bonnet-Eymard (TA-SWISS), Benedikt Knüsel (ETH Zurich)
+Lecturers and case study supervisors: Melanie Paschke (PSC, ETH), Cornelius Senf (TUM, Munich), Christoph Beuttler (Climeworks), and Laetitia Ramelet (TA-SWISS)

 The reliability of scientific data and models are frequently subject of public and political debate.
 The aim of this course is to understand the concepts of risk, uncertainty and ignorance in relation to these data and models in order for course participants to be more aware of and work more effectively at the science-policy interface.
 Additionally, we will explore communication tools and strategies linked to risk and uncertainty, including different public engagement strategies.